 SPIN

 SPIN is an independent support and research platform for arts practices, currently carried by Hans Bryssinck, Kate McIntosh, Diederik Peeters, Anna Rispoli and Marnie Slater.
-SPIN is a Brussels organisation, with collaborators also currently active in Berlin and Mexico City.
+SPIN is a Brussels-based organisation established in 2011, with collaborators also active internationally.

 History